-Please keep in mind that in this course, we automatically drop your lowest lab activity grade and your lowest homework assignment grade.
-If you have to miss a recitation, or if you forget to complete a homework assignment by the deadline (or miss the deadline), we will automatically take your first missed lab activity and your first missed homework assignment to be your lowest grades (in that you will receive 0 for not completing these assignments), no matter what your reason for missing these assignments.
+Please keep in mind that in this course, we automatically drop your lowest lab activity grade and your two lowest homework assignment grades.
+If you have to miss a recitation, or if you forget to complete a homework assignment by the deadline (or miss the deadline), we will automatically take your first missed lab activity and your first two missed homework assignments to be your lowest grades (in that you will receive 0 for not completing these assignments), no matter what your reason for missing these assignments.
 For this reason, please do not ask us to make up this work.
-If you have to miss additional work after these dropped assignments, we will work with you to help you make up that additional missed work, provided that you discuss this with the course coordinator immediately (and no later than one week after the missed deadline).
+If you have to miss additional work after these dropped assignments, we will work with you to help you make up that additional missed work.
 We allow for these assignment grades to be dropped because we recognize that sometimes, unavoidable things happen that might affect your ability to complete your work and we do not want you to worry about having to make up work in these situations.

 Lab Activities: During recitation sessions, you will participate in activities to supplement and extend the lecture material.
-These activities will be handed out in recitation, and the answer keys will be posted on Carmen (in the Lab Activities section) by noon on Saturdays.
+These activities will be handed out in recitation, and the answer keys will be posted on Carmen (in the Lab Activities section) by Fridays at 5 p.m.
 Lab activities will include opportunities for you to work with your peers and take an active role in the learning process.
 You will complete and submit most lab activities during recitation.
 The exception to this is the first and the final activity, both of which will be submitted online (and worked on outside of recitation time).
 Information about Lab Activity #1 can be found below, and information about the final online lab (Lab Activity #14) will be shared with the entire class closer to the end of the semester.
 Note that for the lab activities you complete and submit during recitation (Labs 2 through 13), we will choose some questions at random from each activity to grade for correctness.
 Half of your recitation grade (5 points) will be based on the questions we choose to grade for correctness, and half (5 points) will be based on completeness.
 Thus, even if you attend recitation and complete the lab activity, you will not get full credit if you have not followed directions, or if some of your answers are incorrect.
 It is for this reason that you need to ask questions when you are in recitation so that you can earn as much credit as possible!
 The lowest lab activity score will be dropped from your grade.
 Note that if you add the course late and miss the first graded lab activity as a result, this is the lab activity that will automatically be dropped from your grade WITHOUT EXCEPTION.

 Recitation is a big part of this course.
-You will attend recitation every week (with the exception of Week 9, when you complete the Midterm Exam).
+You will attend recitation every week (with the exception of Week 8, when you complete the Midterm Exam).
 We expect that you show up to recitation on time and do not leave recitation early.
 If you cannot be on time or have to leave early, please talk to your recitation instructor about this.
 Further, we require that cell phones be put away during recitation.